U.S., Asia, Caribbean top trending travel destinations

 "Historically Europe is a really popular summer destination, however with the 2012 Olympics this year and the Queen's jubilee, prices are astronomically high for all of western Europe, not just London itself," said Kevin Turner, a spokesperson for KAYAK.

-"It seems U.S. travelers are looking more internally at the United States for travel this year and staying within the country," he added.
+"It seems U.S. travellers are looking more internally at the United States for travel this year and staying within the country," he added.

 The KAYAK findings are based on searches on its website in January.
 There were 100 million searches on the site that month, according to Turner.